Table of Contents

 - No epithelial component; admixture of blastematous and sarcomatoid components

-- Epithelium if seen is benign entrapped respiratory type
+- Epithelium (if seen) is benign entrapped respiratory type

 - 40% with DICER1 mutation

-- Biphasic synovial sarcoma
+- Biphasic synovial sarcoma:

-- Carcinosarcoma
+- Carcinosarcoma:

-- Non small cell carcinoma (squamous cell carcinoma or adenocarcinoma) and heterologous sarcomatous component
+- Non-small cell carcinoma (squamous cell carcinoma or adenocarcinoma) and heterologous sarcomatous component

 - Older age

-- No nuclear staining of beta catenin
+- Absence of morules and no nuclear staining of beta catenin

 Board review style question #1